 Dr. Helmy wants you to be able to return to work and your usual activities as soon as possible.
 He’s happy to answer any questions or concerns you may have about your recovery.

-For help getting your life back after a heart attack, call Dr. Helmy at his office in Los Angeles or Torrance, California, or schedule an appointment online today.
+For help getting your life back after a heart attack, call Dr. Helmy at his office in Los Angeles California, or schedule an appointment online today.